Real Estate

 Typically, the appraisal process takes anywhere from a few days to a week.
 This includes the time it takes to visit the property, perform a market analysis, and write up the report.

-See also Real Estate Tips For Home Sellers
+See also Understanding Capital Gains on Real Estate

 3. Can I dispute an appraisal value?